Elvis-aws/Dev-Assoc-AWS/Glue/glue.md

   Finally, load.
 So, this type of data processing has reached maturity.
 And it’s typical to use ETL batch processing in the earlier days.
 - Here are some specific examples of ETL batch processes today
-1. Processing of monthly sales data into a data warehouse.
+1. Processing of monthly sales data into a data warehouse
 2. Gathering daily fingerprint scans with date and time from a biometrics machine.
 This is useful for employee time and attendance.
-3. Combining client profiles for two merging companies.
+3. Combining client profiles for two merging companies